notsag-dev/tricks-htb/README.md

 ### Also enumerate recursively
 Recursive enumeration is important whenever we run out of options.

-### exiftool to get image metadata
+### exiftool to get files metadata
 Use: `exiftool {{filename}}`
-Note that browsers sometimes squash some metadata when downloading pictures, so download them using `wget` instead.
+Note that browsers sometimes squash some metadata when downloading files, so download them using `wget` instead.